AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-A state abstraction that is not specified as External shall not be refined
+An state abstraction that is not specified as External shall not have
-   on to ``constituents`` which are specified as External states.
+   ``constituents`` which are specified as External states.

 #.
-A state abstraction which is specified as an External, Non_Volatile state
+An External, Non_Volatile state abstraction shall only have ``constituents``
-   shall only be refined on to a **null** ``constituent_list`` or to ``constituents`` that are specified as External, Non_Volatile states and, or, ``constituents`` that are not external states.
+   that are External, Non_Volatile states and, or, non External states.

 #.
-A state abstraction which is specified as External, Input_Only state
+An External, Input_Only state shall only have ``constituents``  that are
-   shall only be refined on to a **null** ``constituent_list`` or to ``constituents`` that are specified as External, Input_Only states.
+   External, Input_Only states.

 #.
-A state abstraction which is specified as External, Output_Only state
+An External, Output_Only state abstraction shall only have ``constituents``
-   shall only be refined on to a **null** ``constituent_list`` or to constituents that are specified as External, Output_Only states.
+   that are External, Output_Only states.

 #.
 A state abstraction which is specified as just External state, referred to
-   as a *plain External state* may be refined on to a **null** ``constituent_list`` or to ``constituents`` of any sort of external state and, or, non external states.
+   as a *plain External state* and may have ``constituents`` of any sort of External state and, or, non External states.

 #.
-A subprogram declaration that has a Global aspect denoting a state
+A subprogram declaration that has a Global aspect denoting a plain External
-   abstraction, which is specified as a plain External state, with a ``mode_selector`` of Input shall in its Refined_Global aspect only denote ``constituents`` that are non-volatile External states or ``constituents`` that are not external states.
+   state abstraction with a ``mode_selector`` Input, and the refinement of the state abstraction is visible at the point of the Refined_Global aspect, shall only denote ``constituents`` of the state abstraction that are non-volatile External states or are not External states in the Refined_Global aspect.

 #.
-A subprogram declaration that has a Global aspect denoting a state
+A subprogram declaration that has a Global aspect denoting a plain External
-   abstraction, which is specified as a plain External state, and the Refined_Global aspect of the subprogram denotes one or more ``constituents`` that are volatile states, then the ``mode_selector`` of the state abstraction in the Global_Aspect of the subprogram declaration shall be In_Out.
+   state abstraction and the Refined_Global aspect of the subprogram denotes one or more ``constituents`` of the state abstraction that are volatile states, then the ``mode_selector`` of the state abstraction in the Global_Aspect of the subprogram declaration shall be In_Out.

 #.
 All other rules for Refined_State, Refined_Global and Refined_Depends aspect
    also apply.